Improving Sequential Query Recommendation with Immediate User Feedback: Experimental Evaluation

-We conducted detailed experimental evaluation of different algorithms with different Transformer based models.
-In our study, we employed three CLM based transformer models and two MLM based models.
-We used GPT2, CLRT and Transformer-XL as the CLM models and following \citet{mustar2020using,mustar21_tis}, we used BERT and BART as the MLM models.
-For all the above models, we used the publically available pre-trained models from HuggingFace\footnote{\url{https://huggingface.co/models}} for the pre-trained version of the algorithm.
-For the model learned from scratch, we used our query logs as the training data and learned corresponding models using the default training parameters as given in HuggingFace.
+We conducted a comprehensive experimental evaluation of different models and algorithms with different Transformer-based models.
+In \citet{mustar21_tis}, authors compared different state-of-the-art query recommendation models, including RNN models, and established that the Transformer model outperforms other models.
+In our study, we employed three CLM-based models and two MLM-based Transformer models.
+We used GPT2, CLRT, and Transformer-XL as the CLM models.
+Moreover, following \citet{mustar2020using,mustar21_tis}, we used BERT and BART as the MLM models.
+For our proposed algorithm \expte, we used the above-mentioned five Transformer models as experts, i.e., \expte makes use of predictions from an ensemble of five experts: GPT2, CLRT, Transformer-XL, BERT and BART.

-\textbf{GPT2} is a transformer-based language model trained with CLM objective, .i.e., predict the next word given all of the previous words within some text \citep{radford2019language}.
-It is therefore powerful at predicting the next token in a sequence.
-The original GPT2 model has 1.5 billion parameters and trained on a dataset of 8 million diverse web pages containing English text.
-The GPT model we used in the experiment is available from HuggingFace interface as \textit{gpt2-medium}.
+We experimented with two different setups for the above-discussed Transformer models.
+In the first setup, we used the publicly available pre-trained models from HuggingFace\footnote{\url{https://huggingface.co/models}}.
+We fine-tuned the pre-trained models using our training data and used them as the experts for \expte.
+In the second setup, we trained each of the Transformer models discussed above from scratch using the query logs as the training data.
+We used the default hyperparameter values for the deep neural networks in both setups.
+The most important sets of hyperparameter values are given in Table:\ref{tab:train_param}.

-\textbf{CTRL} model was proposed in \cite{keskarCTRL2019}.
-Similar to GPT2, it is a unidirectional (causal) transformer network.
-CTRL makes use of control codes to generate coherent text.
-The control codes are derived from naturally co-occurring structure in raw text.
-CTRL is also trained on a very huge data from different online services like Amazon reviews, Wikipedia, Reddit among many others.
-Our CTRL model is available from HuggingFace interface as \textit{ctrl}.
+The comparison models against \expte in our experiments are as follows: \begin{itemize} \item \textbf{GPT2} is a popular Transformer-based language model trained with the CLM objective, i.e., predict the next word given all of the previous words within some text \citep{radford2019language}.
+It is, therefore, powerful at predicting the next token in a sequence.
+The original GPT2 model has 1.5 billion parameters and is trained on a dataset of 8 million diverse web pages containing English text.
+The GPT model used in our experiments is available from the HuggingFace interface as: \textit{gpt2-medium}. \item The \textbf{CTRL} model was proposed in \cite{keskarCTRL2019}.
+Similar to GPT2, it is a unidirectional Transformer network.
+CTRL makes use of control codes derived from naturally co-occurring structures in the raw text to generate coherent text.
+CTRL is trained over a huge amount of data from different online services like Amazon reviews, Wikipedia, and Reddit.
+Our CTRL model is available from HuggingFace interface as: \textit{ctrl}.